nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

+---
-# Tutorial: Create a DSL2 Module
+title: "Tutorial: Create a DSL2 Module"
+subtitle: Creating a new module for the nf-core modules repository.
+---

+# Introduction

 In this tutorial we will see how to create a new module for the nf-core modules repository.
 As an example, we will create a module to execute the FastqToBam function of the [FGBIO](http://fulcrumgenomics.github.io/fgbio/) suite of tools.